zejiran/hacked-terminal/README.md

-# hacker-terminal
+# Hacked Terminal

-My personal settings for macOS terminal and Vim
+My personal settings for macOS terminal and Vim.